-Viewing the group decision problem as a problem of justification shall be taken to mean that (a) the group uses a given procedure which aggregates the individuals' views on the decision, e.g. majority voting as in the above example, and (b) there is a set of agreed upon constraints on how outcome decisions can be justified by judgments on the decision criteria, both at the individual and social level.
-While this viewpoint is consistent with some approaches in the literature, for instance with Pettit's (2004) notion of conversability, it has to be distinguished from an interpretation in terms of "reason-based" group choice that attempts to optimally use the information contained in the individuals' judgments on the decision criteria ("premises").
-Note that under the latter interpretation, the so-called premise-based procedure appears to be an attractive way out of the discursive dilemma.5 However, from the present perspective of justifying a given collective decision the premise-based procedure is simply not applicable.
+Viewing the group decision problem as a problem of justification shall be taken to mean that (a) the group uses a given procedure which aggregates the individuals' views on the decision, e.g. majority voting as in the above example, and (b) there is a set of agreed upon constraints on how outcome decisions can be justified by judgments on the criteria, both at the individual and social level.
+This viewpoint is consistent with other approaches in the literature, for instance with Pettit's (2004) notion of conversability according to which legitimate collective discourse must be susceptible to reason and to the perception of what reasons demand.